luizffgv/website-template/README.md

 `npm run build:dev` respectively.
 The compiled website will be located in the `dist/` directory.

+This template includes some preset Visual Studio Code tasks which you can use instead of manually running npm scripts.

 ## How does it work?

 ### Pages